 What to expect

-- Field work can be very physically demanding.
+- Field work can be physically demanding.

-- chemical engineering;
+- chemical engineering

-- geophysics or geotechnology;
+- geophysics or geotechnology

-- marine sciences or oceanography;
+- marine sciences or oceanography

 - mineral or mining engineering.

-You will need to show evidence of the following:
+You will need to have:

-- strong interpersonal skills;
+- strong communication and interpersonal skills

-- the ability to work as part of a team;
+- the ability to work as part of a team

-- networking skills;
+- networking skills

-- research skills and the ability to manage a project or study;
+- research skills and the ability to manage a project or study

-- good IT and database skills;
+- good IT and database skills

 - intellectual and personal flexibility.